Chapter Three: The Lindas

 “You’re a star!”

-His monologue comes from the musical Man of La Mancha, in which he will soon be starring, alongside their very own Kim in the role of Aldonza.
+His monologue comes from the musical Man of La Mancha, in which he will soon be starring, alongside their very own Kimberly Lane in the role of Aldonza.
 Which the three women explain to Desirée, talking over one another, as Hazard himself hangs back in the doorway.

 “That’s cool,” says Desirée.
 “I’ve done a little acting.”